 Upholding the DACA Dream

-President Rosanne Somerson partners with other leaders in higher education to speak out on Dreamers prior to the Supreme Court case in November.
+President Somerson and other college leaders speak out on Dreamers prior to the Supreme Court case in November.

 Protesters take to the streets to try to retain the rights spelled out in the Deferred Action for Childhood Arrivals program.